ouspg/tls13tutorial/README.md

 # TLS 1.3 protocol implementation in Rust

-This is an educational project to learn about the TLS 1.3 protocol and the general challenges of implementing binary-level network protocols.
+This is an educational, partially incomplete project to learn about the TLS 1.3 protocol and the general challenges of implementing binary-level network protocols.